GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/tilemap.md

 ![](/gdevelop5/objects/tilemap/pasted/20210104-112229.png)

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the tilemap on this reference page](/gdevelop5/all-features/tilemap/reference/)
+All actions, conditions and expressions are listed in [the tilemap reference page](/gdevelop5/all-features/tilemap/reference/).